Text on a dark background reads "The online video maker for driving action" with a yellow button below saying "Make a video."

 • Obstacle Course: Set up cones or markers for kids to dribble around, keeping their eyes up instead of staring at the ball.

 Pro Tip: Encourage kids to use both hands to dribble—not just their dominant one.
-Ambidextrous dribbling will give them an advantage as they advancement.
+Ambidextrous dribbling will give them an advantage as they progress.

 2. Passing: From Basic Tosses to Team Play